What is breast cancer?

 Physical activity

-Women who are physically active may have a reduced risk of breast cancer.
-The exact reasons aren’t clear.
+Physical activity may reduce the risk of breast cancer.
+The exact reasons why exercise may reduce breast cancer risk aren’t clear.
 Physical activity may protect against breast cancer by helping to regulate the levels of hormones and steroids circulating in the blood.
-It may also help people to achieve and maintain a healthy weight.
+It may also help prevent gaining body fat.

 -